 There are many support groups for parents of premature babies.
 Ask the social worker in the neonatal intensive care unit.

 Prematurity can have long-term effects.
 Many premature infants have medical, developmental, or behavioral problems that continue into childhood or are permanent.
-The more premature an infant and the smaller the birth weight, the greater the risk of complications.
-But, it is impossible to predict a baby's long-term outcome based on gestational age or birth weight.
+The more premature the baby is and the smaller their birth weight is, the greater the risk for complications.
+However, it is impossible to predict a baby's long-term outcome based on gestational age or birth weight.

 Possible long-term complications include:

 - Long-term lung problem called bronchopulmonary dysplasia (BPD)

 - Delayed growth and development

 - Vision problem called retinopathy of prematurity, resulting in low vision or blindness

 The best ways to prevent prematurity are to: